rackspace-orchestration-templates/wordpress-multi/cookbooks/logrotate/README.md

 - `path`: specifies a single path (string) or multiple paths (array) that should have logrotation stanzas created in the config file.
 No default, this must be specified.
 - `enable`: true/false, if true it will create the template in /etc/logrotate.d.
 - `frequency`: sets the frequency for rotation.
 Default value is 'weekly'.
 Valid values are: daily, weekly, monthly, yearly, see the logrotate man page for more information.
-- `dateformat`: specifies date extension with %Y, %m, %d, and %s.
-The default value is -%Y%m%d.
 - `size`: Log files are rotated when they grow bigger than size bytes.
-- `maxsize`: Log  files  are  rotated  when  they  grow bigger than size bytes even before the additionally specified time interval.
-- `su`: Rotate log files set under this user and group instead of using default user/group.
 - `template`: sets the template source, default is "logrotate.erb".
 - `template_mode`: the mode to create the logrotate template with (default "0440")
 - `template_owner`: the owner of the logrotate template (default "root")